 In 2000 the Igloo Hotel, Norway’s first ice hotel, was built for the first time.
 Since then the ice hotel is built each and offers overnight accommodation from late December through early April.
 The ice hotel is built by local craftsman and features amazing ice sculptures, ice bar and ice chapel which is popular for weddings and christenings.
 Sorrisniva Igloo Hotel is the world's northernmost ice hotel.

-From Autumn 2021 Sorrisniva will offer year round premium accommodation in the new Arctic Wilderness Lodge.
+As of October 2021, Sorrisniva now offers year round premium accommodation in the new Arctic Wilderness Lodge.
 The lodge is designed to offer guests a premium quality experience in its rooms, lounge and restaurant.
 The lodge is built on the banks of the river and incorporates extensive glass facades to closely integrate nature into the rooms.

-Sorrisniva is also famous for it’s a la carte cuisine which is based upon local foods and products including salmon, cod, locally smoked or cured fish, reindeer, moose and wild berries.
-With the new Arctic Wilderness Lodge Sorrisniva will create a unique Arctic lodge experience for discerning guests wishing to experience the traditional Sorrisniva seasonal offerings including the Ice Hotel, Northern Lights, Midnight Sun, snowmobile safaris and river boat excursions whilst staying in a premium quality lodge enjoying the world famous Sorrisniva cuisine and hospitality.
+Sorrisniva is also famous for its a la carte cuisine which is based upon local foods and products including salmon, cod, locally smoked or cured fish, reindeer, moose and wild berries.
+With the new Arctic Wilderness Lodge Sorrisniva creates a unique Arctic lodge experience for discerning guests wishing to experience the traditional Sorrisniva seasonal offerings including the Ice Hotel, Northern Lights, Midnight Sun, snowmobile safaris and riverboat excursions, whilst staying in a premium quality lodge enjoying the world famous Sorrisniva cuisine and hospitality.